jstrot/dot-config-nvim/README.md

 fi
 ```

-Make sure your shell's own profile rc (`~/.bashrc`, `~/.zprofile`, ...) sources `~/.profile` so it gets loaded in remote login sessions too.

-Close the shell and start new login session or run the above code inline to activate the changes.
+Restart your shell or run the above code inline to activate the changes.

 Next, install a recent Python 3 version (According to <https://www.python.org/downloads/>, 3.12.4 is the latest bug fix release as of this writing):